 You can take this programme as a four-year degree, including a work placement.
 The year in professional practice gives you the opportunity to spend up to a year undertaking work placements with organisations relevant to your degree programme.
 Placements can be at home or abroad, offering a unique experience to set you apart.
 See full details on the Human Geography with a Year in Professional Practice page.

 Practical learning is an essential foundation of this programme.
 Our field courses allow you to apply what has been taught to real-world situations, develop field skills and practise your research skills, as well as being excellent ways to build friendships with staff and students.
 The first year provides numerous opportunities for trips within Kent, including a three-day residential.
-Other optional field trips are available in the second and third years.
+Other optional field trips are available in the second and third years, including one to Brussels where you'll examine contested urban spaces through reflection and experience.
 Our optional third-year residential to a beautiful Greek island is a wonderful opportunity to immerse yourself in a field research situation during which you can draw on your three years of study.
 The trip focuses on learning through research and from the experience of the people who shape and adapt to the environment they live in.

 Most opportunities relate to specific modules; these may change from year to year and may incur additional costs.
 See the 'funding tab' for more information.